Mandaris-LLC/react-native-navigation-full-circle/docs/top-level-api.md

     bottomTabBadgeTextColor: 'red', // Optional, change badge text color.
 Android only
     bottomTabBadgeBackgroundColor: 'green', // Optional, change badge background color.
 Android only
-    backButtonImage: require('./pathToImage.png') // Change the back button default arrow image with provided image. iOS only },
+    backButtonImage: require('./pathToImage.png') // Change the back button default arrow image with provided image. iOS only
+    hideBackButtonTitle: true/false // Hide back button title.
+Default is false.
+If `backButtonTitle` provided so it will take into account and the `backButtonTitle` value will show. iOS only
+  },
   drawer: { // optional, add this if you want a side menu drawer in your app
     left: { // optional, define if you want a drawer from the left